JiahaoShen0510/JiahaoShen0510/README.md

 Devote to the fields of History, Big Data and Digital Arts as the lifetime missions.
 Envision of creating the own idealized world with a cat.

 Big Data practcitioner.
-CompTIA CySA+ & PenTest+ Certifications in progress.
 Advanced projects in works with the strong mindset of landing the whole profrssional job.
 Currently hold the assistant position in data analysis at a local real-estate company.
 Also have the work experiences in Human Resource and Corporate Training, Real-Estate Management, Education Quantitative Research, Library Research and Digital Humanities, Museum, Special Education, and Natural Environment.

 Future graduate student in King's College London with study in International Affairs: Cyber Security, which the study is expected to symbolize the culmination of my education journey.
+In pursuit of CompTIA CySA+ & PenTest+ Certifications while in KCL.
 Previously studied in University of Oklahoma with M.Ed. in Higher Education (2020.12) and James Madison University with B.A. in History & Asian Studies (2017.12).

 My Linkedin: www.linkedin.com/in/jiahao-shen-19940510